kylln20/WRO_FE_2023-24/README.md

 9. **Configuration**
    - Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
    - With the imager, prepare your MicroSD card and copy the [TurboPi OS](https://drive.google.com/file/d/1sBCMegKXQaT8nuhjBM0KjXP2YUlaAOju/view).
 Then, insert the card back into the Pi
-   - Power on your Raspberry Pi, by default it is running in Access Point (AP) mode meaning you have to connect to a Wifi Access Point.
+   - Power on your Raspberry Pi.
+By default it is running in Access Point (AP) mode meaning you have to connect via a Wifi Access Point.
       - Search for a Wifi connection with the format: `HW-xxxxxx`
       - It will have a password of `"hiwonder"`
    - Remotely access your Raspberry Pi through [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) by entering the IP address `192.168.149.1`